ubccr/xdmod/tests/ci/Docker/README.md

 ## Demonstration

+Services (database, web server, etc.) are not running in the Docker image and must be started manually:

 ```bash
 ~/bin/services start
 ```

-## Developmnet
+## Development

-To help with develpoment when using docker you can enable xdebug by running the following script inside of docker.
-This has to be done before starting apache.
+To assist with development when using Docker you can enable `xdebug` by running the following script inside of the Docker container.
+This must be done before starting Apache.

 ```bash
 #!/bin/bash